Winter

 Review by Kathy Parsons

-Winter is a continuation of Gerald Krampl's 2019 Advent and Christmas project and is a collection of eleven traditional winter songs and Christmas carols, arranged for solo piano.
+Winter is a continuation of Gerald Krampl's 2019 Advent and Christmas project and is a collection of ten traditional winter songs and Christmas carols and one original piece, arranged for solo piano.
 Like his Advent & Christmas double album, the arrangements are not overly-complicated or flashy and the overall mood of the album is quiet and reflective, focusing on the melody of each piece.
 The Christmas carols are all very familiar to me, but the "wintersongs" are not, so it's a very nice combination of seasonal songs that can be enjoyed throughout the winter months.

 Gerald Krampl is a classically-trained pianist/composer from Vienna, Austria who started his music career in the 1970s with a variety of ProgRock bands.
 He started exploring the areas of New Age and Healing Music in 2006, returning to his roots to work as a solo artist, composing and arranging neo-classical chamber and solo piano music.